Hard Mewing – What it is & How to Do it Safely (Complete Guide)

 It comes with some big risks though... we'll talk about that in a second.

 What is Hard Mewing?

-Hard mewing is simply applying more pressure to your palate with your tongue.
-It's thought that pushing harder will reinforce the nerve pathways for mewing abd lead to faster results.
+It is simply applying more pressure to your palate with your tongue.
+It's thought extra force applied for extended periods will reinforce the nerve pathways for mewing and lead to faster results.